top of page

 • Possibility of physical harm (itching, tenderness, etc)

-• Report or evidence that an adult is aware of or encouraging children's or teen's sexual activity
+• Report or evidence that an adult is encouraging children's or teen's sexual activity

 Options Include: